LMSystems-ai/cloud-coding/README.md

 ## SandboxSDK Class

-The `SandboxSDK` class extends the base `Local` class to operate within an E2B sandbox environment, enabling isolated code execution and testing.
+The `SandboxSDK` class extends the base `Local` class to operate within a sandbox environment, enabling isolated code execution and testing.

 ### Sandbox Initialization